-Good mental health & wellbeing Quality local jobs and opportunities action plans to assess the impacts of this Strategy.
-Particularly through aligning with ongoing work to develop an outcomes framework to support the wider focus of the Integrated Care System.
+This framework will be monitored by the board and will continue to be reviewed and updated to ensure it uses the most relevant and best quality data available.
+More specific sets of outcomes and performance indicators will form part of the action plans to assess the impacts of this Strategy, particularly through aligning with ongoing work to develop an outcomes framework to support the wider focus of the Integrated Care System.
 We are also seeking better ways to reflect mental health outcomes in children and young people.
-The diagram below shows the priorities and indicators that will be measured throughout the life of the strategy on key aspects of health and wellbeing that contribute to our vision.
+The diagram below shows the priorities and indicators that will be measured throughout the life of the Strategy on key aspects of health and wellbeing that contribute to our vision.
 These measures are a mix of national and local measures, more detailed and varied measures will be embedded into action plans to continuously monitor data to show our progress.